DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Insight 6

 Based on the prototype tested, providing the required placement and mentor information is a manageable task for schools.
-However, we need to get ITT providers' perspectives, as any additions to satisfy their needs might increase the effort of adding and maintaining the information for schools.
+However, we need to get ITT providers’ perspectives, as any additions to satisfy their needs might increase the effort of adding and maintaining the information for schools.

 #### Supporting detail and evidence